“It’s not just the beauty of a building you should look at, its the construction of the foundation that will stand the test of time.” -David Allan Coe

 If you do decide to build on permafrost consider building only a cabin with no running water and take the following precautions….

-I have been asked about building on permafrost over and over by friends, neighbors and clients who want to build on permafrost in Goldstream Valley so I created this page for the community I don’t know.
-With hotter summers and warmer winters we are seeing rapid changes and the effects of permafrost degradation in Goldstream Valley and other low lying areas in and around Fairbanks, Alaska.
+I have been asked numerous time by friends, neighbors and clients who want to build on permafrost so I created this page for them and the community I don’t know.
+With hotter summers and warmer winters we are seeing rapid changes and the effects of permafrost degradation in low lying areas in and around Fairbanks, Alaska.
 Good luck out there!